This page has coins of AD 284-364, coins of

 TERMS: Prices are in brackets: [$xx].
 I accept PayPal.
 Postage in the US is $2 for orders up to $25, $3 for orders up to $50, $4 for orders up to $100, and an additional $1 for each hundred thereafter.
-An minimum of an extra $3 to other countries.
-(Thick coins change an "envelope" to a "small parcel" which costs significantly more in postage.)
+Usually an extra $3 to other countries.
+(However, thick coins change an "envelope" to a "small parcel" which costs significantly more in postage to other countries.
 When you order, please tell me if you are in another country.)
 More-detailed terms of sale are here.
+Coins are guaranteed genuine.

 After we have agreed by e-mail that you have gotten the coin, you can pay by logging into your account and sending PayPal payment to my e-mail address.

 To order, or if you have questions e-mail me, Warren, at: